-- 1 (3) a licensed group child care home; - 2 (4) other types of child care, including child care 3 provided by relatives or persons living in the same home as 4 the child, as determined by the Illinois Department by 5 rule. - Solely for the purposes of coverage under the (c-5)Illinois Public Labor Relations Act, child and day care home providers, including licensed and license exempt, participating in the Department's child care assistance program shall be considered to be public employees and the State of Illinois shall be considered to be their employer as of January 1, 2006 (the effective date of Public Act 94-320) this amendatory Act of the 94th General Assembly, but not before.
-The State shall engage in collective bargaining with an exclusive representative of child and day care home providers participating in the child care assistance program concerning their terms and conditions of employment that are within the State's control.
-Nothing in this subsection shall be understood to limit the right of families receiving services defined in this Section to select child and day care home providers or supervise them within the limits of this Section.
-The State shall not be considered to be the employer of child and day care home providers for any purposes not specifically provided in Public Act 94-320 this amendatory Act of the 94th General Assembly, including, but not limited to, purposes of vicarious liability in tort and purposes of statutory retirement or shall not be covered by the State Employees Group Insurance Act
+- (3) a licensed group child care home; - 2 (4) other types of child care, including child care 3 provided by relatives or persons living in the same home 4 as the child, as determined by the Illinois Department by 5 rule.

+Solely for the purposes of coverage under the (c-5)Illinois Public Labor Relations Act, child and day care home providers, including licensed and license exempt, participating in the Department's child care assistance program shall be considered to be public employees and the State of Illinois shall be considered to be their employer as of January 1, 2006 (the effective date of Public Act 94-320), not before.
+The State shall engage in collective bargaining with an exclusive representative of child and day care home providers participating in the child care assistance program concerning their terms and conditions of employment within the State's control.
+Nothing in this that are subsection shall be understood to limit the right of families receiving services defined in this Section to select child and day care home providers or supervise them within the limits of this Section.
+The State shall not be considered to be the employer of child and day care home providers for any purposes not specifically provided in Public Act 94-320, including, but not limited to, purposes of vicarious liability in tort and purposes of statutory retirement or health insurance benefits.
+Child and day care home providers shall not be covered by the